informalsystems/quartz/docs/getting_started.md

 ### Use the App

 Open your browser to `localhost:3000` to see the app.
+You will be prompted to store a mnemonic.
+This key is stored in the browser, and allows you to query your encrypted balance in the future.
+You should save this, but in general you won't have to use it if you don't clear your browser storage.

 You'll need to have the Keplr wallet browser extension installed and unlocked.